Mixces/Animatium/README.md

     - Description: Returns the old list widget selected border color from <=1.15?
     - Type: BOOLEAN
 - [X] oldBlueVoidSky
     - Description: Brings back the forgotten blue void part of the sky.
-Fixes MC-257056.
+(Fixes MC-257056)
     - Type: BOOLEAN
 - [X] oldSkyHorizonHeight
     - Description: Changes the horizon height to how it was in <=1.16.5.